Airlift-Framework/airlift-framework.github.com/_posts/manual/0100-01-01-getting_started.md

 <br>
 <br>

+Now go into this folder from the command line and enter the following to complete the set up.

+     ant init

 That's it!
 You should now have access to all that Airlift has to offer.
 If you have any trouble downloading Airlift, please contact us at info@lucidtechnics.com so we can help troubleshoot the problem.